Liz161/reServerPack/README.md

 #### To install the chart with the release name my-release:

-**IMPORTANT**: if you do not run on GKE and you want to monitor the app, it is required to allow the metricsrols.enabled on the values.yaml file
+**IMPORTANT**: if you do not run on GKE and you want to monitor the app, it is required to allow the Roles.metrics.enabled on the values.yaml file
+**IMPORTANT**: in case of an existence cluster role you need to unable the Roles.ClusterRecourses.enabled on the values.yaml file

 **Kubernetes** Recources web server Helm chart